Concepts#

 Generator#

-In Go, channels are first-class types, just like basic types such as int and string.
-A generator is a function that returns a channel and adds values to the channel internally.
+In Golang, channels are first-class types just like basic variables such as int and string.
+A generator is a function that returns a channel, adding items to the channel internally.

-The generator pattern is commonly used to implement the simplest producer-consumer pattern or publish-subscribe pattern.
+The generator pattern is commonly used to implement the simplest producer-consumer model or publish-subscribe model.

 func boring(msg string) <-chan string { // Returns receive-only channel of strings.